Costco Wholesale Corporation

 - In Japan, Costco upgraded their lighting systems.
 The Kanazawa Seaside location received an award from the Yokohama city government for reducing CO2 emissions by 300 cubic tons, which exceeds 10% savings.

-- We reduce emissions by purchasing source-based renewable energy when available and continue to add solar panels where feasible.
+- They reduce emissions by purchasing source-based renewable energy when available and continue to add solar panels where feasible.

 Greenhouse Gas (GHG) Emissions Inventory